 ES6: Existing allotments within the BCA will be conserved.
-Any proposal to increase allotment provision across the BCA will be welcomed and encouraged.
+Any proposal to increase allotment provision across the BCA will be welcomed and encouraged where it is consistent with other policies in this Plan.

 Currently allotment provision in the BCA is limited to provision in Buntingford at Ermine Street and planned provision in Hare Street Road and there are waiting lists for these sites.